Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 - Office supplies

-- Educational courses or books that help with your blog (educational deductions)
+- Educational blogging courses, blogging books or eBooks that help with your blog (educational deductions)

 - Fees for your web hosting (even if you’re on a cheap hosting plan)